luhsra/lctes21/README.md

 ## Micro Benchmarks

-Make sure the database _micro_ is imported and used
+Make sure the database _micro_ is imported to mysql and used.

 Execute the script pruning-scripts/dataflow_pruning_micro.sh At the end of the step, you will find dataflow tables in the _micro_ database.